 Province types include sedimentary basins, tectonic provinces such as cratons and orogens, igneous provinces, and metallogenic or mineral provinces.
 At its simplest, a province may describe a sedimentary basin and its fill (eg, the Sydney Basin).
 However, provinces may also be defined by a complex history of tectonics, metamorphism, magmatism, or metallogenesis.

-The full Australian Geological Provinces GIS dataset (version 2013.01) is available for download from our website.
+The Australian Geological Provinces GIS dataset (version 2013.01) is available for download from our website.
 It is also available as a web service (WMS or ESRI map service).